Red fly agaric / Brown fly agaric / Panther agaric

 These mushrooms have white gills and a stem with a ring.
 The base of the stem is bulbous.
 The cap is reddish or brownish in colour, usually with white spots.

 Orange birch bolete

-This bolete has a reddish-brown cap and black scales on a white stem.
+Orange birch bolete has a reddish-brown cap and black scales on a white stem.
 The flesh of the mushroom darkens when cut.
-The mushroom is common throughout the country.
+The mushroom is common throughout Norway.

-This mushroom has a brown cap with an inrolled rim, brown stem and gills that become dark when applying pressure.
-Brown roll-rim is very common.
+This mushroom has a brown cap with rolled rim, brown stem and gills that become dark when applying pressure.
+Brown roll-rim is common in Norway.

-Brown roll-rim contains several different toxins and can produce varying symptoms.
+Brown roll-rim contains several different toxins producing various symptoms.
 Vomiting, diarrhoea and abdominal pain may occur ½ - 3 hours after ingesting raw mushrooms.
-Following repeated ingestion of heath-treated Brown roll-rim there have been observation of serious poisoning with damage to blood cells and kidneys.
+Repeated ingestion of heated Brown roll-rim can cause serious poisoning with damage to blood cells and kidneys.